Free FLSA Exemption Flowchart and Questionnaire

 - Does the employee's job require the application of systems analysis techniques, program design, or creation of computer programs?

-Result: If Yes to both questions → Employee is likely exempt under the computer professional exemption.
+Result: If Yes to both questions, the employee is likely exempt under the computer professional exemption.
+If No to any question, the employee is likely non-exempt.

 Outside Sales Exemption